-I am a key member in European project, ‘Multiscale modelling and characterization to optimize the manufacturing processes of organic electronics materials and devices’ (CORNET) under Horizon 2020 grant.
-My current research at ATI is focused on upscaling of organic and perovskite-based photovoltaics (OPVs & PPVs) through sheet-to-sheet (S2S) deposition using slot-die coating technique.
-My research is also directed towards the development of non-fullerene acceptor (NFA) based binary and ternary OPV devices.
-Investigation of parallel charge generation and energy transfer in my highly performing (12% efficient) NFA containing binary and ternary devices system has recently accomplished, and upscaling of these devices to lab-scale module level is now in focus.
+Dr Misra's current research at ATI-Physics is focused on wireless energy transfer to Low Earth Orbit (LEO) satellites, extensive characterization of different types of photovoltaic devices, upscaling of organic and perovskite-based photovoltaics (OPVs & PPVs) through sheet-to-sheet (S2S) deposition using slot-die coating technique.
+His research is also directed towards the development of non-fullerene acceptor (NFA) based binary and ternary OPV devices.
+Investigation of parallel charge generation and energy transfer in high performance (12% efficient) NFA containing binary and ternary devices system is one of his recent accomplishments, and upscaling of these devices towards lab-scale module level is now in focus.

 ‘Multiscale modelling and characterization to optimize the manufacturing processes of organic electronics materials and devices’

 - Inorganic Chemistry course.